Trust412/Google-driver3.0/README.md

 ```
 ### Usage
 - Uploading Files: Users can upload files, which are encrypted with AES encryption before being stored on IPFS via Pinata.
-- Sharing Files: Owners can securely share encrypted files with other users and manage access permissions.
+- Sharing Files: Owners can securely share encrypted files with other users and manage access permissions..
 - Tracking Access: Owners can view a list of users who have access to each file and revoke access if needed..
 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for details.